nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Physiotherapists with a large client base who prefer typing over other means of input, thus require an organised system to manage the details of the clients.

-**Value proposition**: A cost-effective, customisable solution for managing patient contacts, scheduling appointments, tracking treatment history, and generating health progress reports, all without subscription or licensing fees.
+**Value proposition**: A cost-effective, customisable solution for managing client contacts, scheduling appointments, tracking treatment history, and generating health progress reports, all without subscription or licensing fees.
 It saves time, money, and manpower on repetitive tasks, allowing flexibility to tailor the address book to specific needs.